MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

 When this policy is either not set or set to false, the default behavior for requests from insecure contexts to more-private network endpoints will depend on the user's personal configuration for the BlockInsecurePrivateNetworkRequests feature, which may be set by a field trial or on the command line.

-When this policy is set to true, insecure websites are allowed to make requests to any network endpoint, subject to other cross-origin checks.
+When this policy is set to True, insecure websites are allowed to make requests to any network endpoint, subject to other cross-origin checks.

   #### Supported features: